 Generally zoning ordinances require minimum lot areas, road frontage, and setbacks from the street and property lines, as well as a maximum height, percentage of the lot that may be covered with buildings or other impermeable surfaces, and so forth.

-This results in a subdivision with large lawns.
+The combination of these regulations results in a subdivision with large lawns.
 If diversity of wildlife is one of the goals, these large turf grass areas are a poor substitute for a wilderness of the type native to your area.

-In semi-rural situations, where the the cluster housing concept is most popular, these ranchette style lots of three, five, or ten acres each often result in septic tank systems.
+In semi-rural situations, where the the cluster housing concept is most popular, these "ranchette" style lots of three, five, or ten acres each often result in septic tank systems.